spotify/docker-gc/README.md

 you would like to exclude from garbage collection.
 To do so, create `/etc/docker-gc-exclude-containers`, or if you want the file to be read from elsewhere, set the `EXCLUDE_CONTAINERS_FROM_GC` environment variable to its location.
-This file should container name patterns (in the `grep` sense), one per line, such as `mariadb-data`.
+This file should contain name patterns (in the `grep` sense), one per line, such as `mariadb-data`.

 An example container excludes file might contain: